SoapCode/UCompile/README.md

 ##Installation

-First of all, you need to change some build settings.
+First of all, you need to change some build settings, otherwise you'll get unhandled exception on import.
 Go File -> Build Settings -> Player Settings -> Other Settings -> Optimization -> Api Compatibility Level, set it to .Net 2.0.
 Now you're all set to install UCompile.

 1. [Releases page](https://github.com/SoapCode/UCompile/releases).